comicfans/comicfans.github.io/_posts/2023-06-20-migrate-clearcase-to-svn.md

-this is required because converting 4000000 commits repo will spend hours and days, incorrect convert logic just waste too much time. records in database not only allow me to skip slow parse process, but also filter parts of file/time to create a simplified repo, and verify its correctness. since this is just a correctness verify process, I even don't need to put actual file contents in it, just dump the file version information and the real path of my pre-download cache path can help me to verify the contents.
+this is required because converting 4000000 commits repo will spend hours and days, incorrect convert logic just waste too much time. records in database not only allow me to skip slow parse process, but also filter parts of file/time to create a simplified repo, and verify its correctness.
+Since first step is just correctness verify process, I even don't need to put actual file contents in it, just dump the file version information and the real path of my pre-download cache path can help me to verify the contents.